-Public land ranchers like to complain that they are treated unfairly by federal land managers that oversee their operations, but many are benefiting from lots of government assistance, in addition to paying a below-market grazing fee.
+Public land ranchers like to complain that they are treated unfairly by federal land managers that oversee their operations, but many of them benefit from lots of government assistance, in addition to paying a below-market grazing fee.

 In 2014, Nevada rancher Cliven Bundy went so far as to claim that the Bureau of Land Management (BLM) violated his rights by not allowing him to graze his cattle for free on the federal land, and he provoked an armed confrontation with federal employees.
 But a closer examination of the federal government’s management of livestock grazing on public land reveals that U.S. taxpayers are the ones who are really being abused.